 3:45 - 6:00 PM Part 2 of Working with clients outside the Brainspotting Window of

 This event is co-sponsored by R. Cassidy Seminars for (21)CE Hours.

 This course for Psychologists, Social Workers, MFTs, Counselors, Creative Arts Therapists and Chemical Dependency Counselors – All Levels

-Your certificate will be available at www.ceuregistration after the course.
+Your certificate, once you register, will be available at www.ceuregistration after the course.
 A link will be provided to register for it.

 Participants must have paid tuition fee, attended the entire 3 day seminar, as evidenced by signing in and out of each day, and completed an evaluation.
 Failure to sign in or out, each day, will result in forfeiture of credit for the entire course.
 No exceptions will be made.
 Partial credit is not available.
 Certificates will be available following the course at www.ceuregistration.com.